 Her main responsibilities are managing and running all finance activities; business cashflowing, budgeting, forecasting and auditing; financial planning and strategy; managing financial risks and opportunities; and financial reporting and board presentation.

 This role involves maintaining a safe and healthy Omnicare environment, and upholding high standards of service

 The main responsibilities are: organisational compliance and administration management; quality management; organisational asset, resource and site service management; and strategic planning.

 This role involves overseeing timely delivery and high-quality service in and around clients’ homes.

-Stacey’s role involves delivering high-quality aged care at home.
+Ward’s role involves delivering high-quality aged care at home.

-Her main responsibilities include: maintaining person-centred care and support to enhance independence and community connections; overseeing coordination of home care, and strategic planning.
+His main responsibilities include: maintaining person-centred care and support to enhance independence and community connections; overseeing coordination of home care, and strategic planning.